Policy

 Our gasoline superuser policy work includes:

-• a California bill that would have provided an added EV incentive to lower-income gasoline superusers;
+- a California bill that provides an added EV incentive to lower-income gasoline superusers;

 Longer Term (by 2050 or sooner) Policies: Coltura is working to end the use of U.S. gasoline altogether by 2040.
 To that end, we advance state policies targeting 2030 as the date for all new cars to be electric, and mandating all-of-government plans for that to happen, including such considerations as grid upgrades and sufficient EV charging.
 We built the coalition that passed such a law in Washington State (the “Clean Cars 2030” law).
 We have been instrumental in other gas car phaseout policies, including: